JningT/algorithm/README.md

 ### algorithm
-# This a repository to record the solution of algorithm that I had make.
+# This a repository to record the solution of algorithm that I had done.